If you’re looking for a secluded outdoor adventure, the Boundary Waters Canoe Area Wilderness (BWCAW) in Minnesota is perfect.

 Can you day trip to the BWCA without a Permit?

-Yes, a permit is still required to enter the Boundary Waters Canoe Area Wilderness (BWCAW) even if you are not staying overnight.
+No, a permit is still required to enter the Boundary Waters Canoe Area Wilderness (BWCAW) even if you are not staying overnight.
 It doesn’t matter if you are paddling, hiking, or just exploring the area for the day.

 How to Plan a Canoe Trip in the BWCAW?